NellPrima/NellPrima/README.md

 Here are some ideas to get you started:
 -->
-My name is Chanell Cousin and I am a Frontend Designer that focuses on brand identidy, visual and publication design.
+My name is Chanell Cousin and I am a Web Designer that focuses on brand identidy, visual and publication design.

 - 🌱 I’m currently learning SASS, Javascript, branding and logo design.

-- 👯 I’m looking to collaborate on any project needing UI design.
+- 👯 I’m looking to collaborate on any project needing web design.

-- 💬 Ask me about how I got into tech and becoming a frontend designer.

 - 📫 How to reach me: My Twitter user name is @cbccss.
 Feel free to send me a dm!

-- 😄 Pronouns: She/Her